wolfpup-software/file_server/README.md

 The first argument of `file-server` is the `filepath` of a `json` configuraiton file.

-The configuration file uses to the following `json` schema:
+The configuration file uses to the following schema:

 ```json
 {